umputun/spot/README.md

 1. **Keeps it simple**: Spot concentrates on one task and one task only - deploying things with minimal headache.
 It doesn't try to solve all the problems in the universe; instead, it offers a focused and sufficient set of features to address the majority of use cases without unnecessary complexity.
 2. **Conceptual simplicity and predictability**: Spot embraces simplicity in its design and execution.
 Rather than being declarative, tasks contain a direct list of straightforward commands to achieve the desired outcome.
 This approach ensures that Spot is highly predictable, as it strictly follows the user's instructions without attempting to interpret or guess their intentions.
 This makes it easier for users to understand and control the deployment process.
 3. **User-friendly**: Spot prioritizes user-friendliness by providing a limited and intuitive set of command line options, making it easy to get started with deploying projects.
 Additionally, Spot uses well-known YAML or TOML formats for its playbook and inventory files.
-The minimalistic structure of these files enhances readability and makes it more approachable for users who want to focus on deploying their projects without getting bogged down in complex syntax or unnecessary details.
+The minimalistic structure of these files enhances readability and makes them more approachable for users who want to focus on deploying their projects without getting bogged down in complex syntax or unnecessary details.
 For simpler use cases, Spot also offers a simplified playbook format that further streamlines the deployment process.
 4. **Full control**: Spot gives users full control over their deployments.
 Users can select any set of tasks and hosts, and even limit which commands are executed.
 Spot provides a dry mode that allows users to preview the changes that will be made before executing the playbook.
 The verbose mode provides many details to help users understand what's going on during the deployment process, while the debug mode gives maximum detailed logs for users who need to investigate deeper.
 5. **Safe and secure**: Spot prioritizes security, offering seamless integration with various secret vault solutions, as well as providing a built-in option.
 This ensures that sensitive information is handled securely, giving users peace of mind while managing their infrastructure.
 6. **Flexible and extensible**: Spot is designed to adapt to various deployment and configuration scenarios, managing different targets like production, staging, and development environments.
 It supports executing tasks on remote hosts directly or through inventory files and URLs, integrating with existing inventory management solutions.
 Spot also allows for custom script execution on remote hosts and offers built-in commands for common operations, enabling the creation of tailored workflows for deployment and configuration management.
 7. **Concurrent Execution and Rolling Updates**: Spot supports concurrent execution of tasks, speeding up deployment and configuration processes by running on multiple hosts simultaneously.
 This is especially helpful when managing large-scale infrastructure or when time is of the essence.
 Spot also allows for rolling updates with user-defined wait commands, ensuring smooth and controlled deployment of changes across the infrastructure.
 8. **Customizable**: Spot offers various command-line options and environment variables that allow users to tailor its behavior to their specific requirements.
 Users can easily modify the playbook file, task, target, and other parameters, as well as control the execution flow by skipping or running specific commands.
 9. **Lightweight**: Spot is a lightweight tool, written in Go, that does not require heavy dependencies or a complex setup process.
 It can be easily installed and run on various platforms, making it an ideal choice for teams looking for a low-overhead solution for deployment and configuration management.
 10. **Ready-to-use binaries and packages**: Spot is available as ready-to-use binaries and packages for various platforms, including Linux, macOS, and Windows.
 Users can download and install the appropriate package for their platform, making it easy to get started with Spot without having to build from source.
-Spot provides binaries for both x86, arm and arm64 architectures, as well as rpm, deb and apk packages for Linux users.
+Spot provides binaries for both x86, arm, and arm64 architectures, as well as rpm, deb and apk packages for Linux users.

 In conclusion, Spot is a powerful and easy-to-use tool that simplifies the process of deployment and configuration management while offering the flexibility and extensibility needed to cater to various use cases.